awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeIndex.md

 Pattern: `^\P{C}*$`

  ** [DocumentMetadataConfigurations](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-DocumentMetadataConfigurations"></a>
-Configuration settings for any metadata applied to the documents in the index\.
+Configuration information for document metadata or fields\.
+Document metadata are fields or attributes associated with your documents\.
+For example, the company department name associated with each document\.
 Type: Array of [DocumentMetadataConfiguration](API_DocumentMetadataConfiguration.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 500 items\.